learn-co-curriculum/phase-3-creating-and-updating-hash-key-value-pairs/README.md

 ## Learning Goals

+- Update hash values
-- Update data to a hash using the bracket and value assignment
+- Add keys and values to a hash
-- Add data to a hash using the bracket and value assignment
+- Find or create a hash value

 ## Introduction